Traumatized Child:

 Facilitator Description

 Joan Halverstadt is a retired Special Services Director, School Psychologist, and School Counselor.
 She has 15 years’ experience as a school counselor, working with at-risk preschool and elementary-aged students.
-Ms. Halverstadt has over 45 years of experience working in early childhood education with children and families, including working with children affected by family issues, abuse, or trauma.
+Ms. Halverstadt has over 50 years of experience working in early childhood education with children and families, including working with children affected by family issues, abuse, or trauma.
 She also teaches graduate-level education counseling, early childhood, and special education courses for teachers and counselors.
 She received her National Certification and School Psychology Educational Specialist degree from Seattle University, her School Counseling Educational Staff Associate Degree from City University, her Master’s in Education from George Mason University, and her BA in Psychology and Elementary Education from Whitman College.
+In retirement, Joan volunteers as a Dependency Guardian Ad Litem for Thurston County Child Protection Services.
 Please contact Professor Halverstadt if you have course content or examination questions.

 Instructor Description